rapid7/le_community_packs/MongoDB/README.md

 * **Saved Queries:** The user is able to graph the distribution of database modules, commands and average query result lengths.

 * **Tags and Alerts:** The user is able to tag all commands in the database such as: insert, delete, updateRole, etc. This functionality allows the user to understand the processes in their database.
 We included some performance alerting in this pack by including tags such as: Server Slow, Server Restarted, Connection Accepted or Journal flush exceeded 256MB.

+* **Dashboards:** There are several out-of-the-box graphs and charts included in this pack to show the distribution of operations in user database.

 ![MongoDB3.0.1 Dashboard](https://raw.githubusercontent.com/siniar1990/le_community_packs/master/MongoDB/v2_6_7.png)